Skip to main content

 warning

-This configuration sets is_protected = true on the production branch and includes a unprotect_for_destroy variable wired into the branch spec.
+This configuration sets is_protected = true on the production branch and includes a unprotect_for_destroy variable wired into the branch specification.
 Terraform can't delete a project containing protected branches, and the production branch can't be deleted directly because its lifecycle is controlled by the project.
 To tear down resources cleanly, use a two-step destroy:

 Bash